English

 Factors Influencing Material Selection

-• Thermal Expansion Compatibility: Selecting compatible insert and plastic materials prevents warping or structural failure.
+• Thermal Expansion Compatibility: Selecting compatible inserts and plastic materials prevents warping or structural failure.

-• Adhesion Strength: Choosing materials with compatible bonding properties ensures robust insert-to-plastic adhesion.
+• Adhesion Strength: Selecting materials with compatible bonding properties ensures robust adhesion between the insert and plastic.

 • Load-Bearing Capacity: Ensuring the selected combination can handle the intended mechanical loads.